AndySomogyi/sbmlsolver/README.md

 ## Contributing

-**IMPORTANT!** Contributers **must** follow the [contribution guidelines](https://github.com/sys-bio/roadrunner/wiki).
+**IMPORTANT!** Contributors **must** follow the [contribution guidelines](https://github.com/sys-bio/roadrunner/wiki).
 Contibuters are responsible for complying with the guidelines, including (but not limited to) making commits to the correct branch.
 Maintainers are not responsible for changes made to the wrong branch.
-Contributers take full responsibility for ensuring that their changes get merged into the develop branch.
+Contributors take full responsibility for ensuring that their changes get merged into the develop branch.

 ## libRoadRunner supports the following features: